 Amounts drawn under the MLC US Holdings Credit Facility will bear interest at LIBOR plus a spread of 7.50%.
-A commitment fee of 0.50% per annum is charged on undrawn amounts.
+The benchmark, LIBOR, will be replace by the secured overnight financing rate ("SOFR") upon the transition from LIBOR.
+A commitment fee of 0.50% per annum is charged on undrawn amounts through December 31, 2021.
 Payment of principal and interest are made on each payment date, with the remaining principal outstanding and accrued but unpaid interest payable on August 20, 2027.
 The MLC US Holdings Credit Facility is collateralized by assets held by MLC US Holdings.
 MLC is a guarantor of the MLC US Holdings Credit Facility.